EvotecIT/DnsClientX/README.md

 You should expect **consistent results** for:
 - **Non-CDN domains**: Simple domains with static IP assignments
 - **Infrastructure domains**: DNS servers, mail servers, etc.
-- **Record types other than A/AAAA**: TXT, MX, NS records are usually consistent
+- **Record types other than A/AAAA**: TXT, MX, NS, DS records are usually consistent

 #### When to Expect Different Results